The 1960’s

 In the Junior Circuit Detroit’s Dave Wynn hit .343 to coast to the batting title, while Los Angeles’ Bill Fulton posted the top marks for home runs (43) and runs batted in (110).
 John Pardoe of Baltimore paced the loop with a stingy 1.79 ERA, while Al Huicochea won a league-leading 18 games during a season spent with two teams, Detroit and Los Angeles.
 The Hawks’ Bobby Peters struck out 250 hitters to top the circuit.
 Peters (15-8/2.29 ERA/250 K) and Pardoe (16-4/1.79 ERA/175 K) took home MVP and Rookie of the Year honors, respectively, while Tom Adams (22 HR/104 RBI/.312 BA) of Montreal won the loop’s MVP award.

-The NBL won a second-straight All-Star Game, 7-2 at Milwaukee’s Municipal Stadium, to close the gap in the all-time series to one game.
+The NBL won a second-straight All-Star Game, 8-5 at Brooklyn’s Flatbush Park, to close the gap in the all-time series to one game.
 The ABL still held the edge, 10-9.

 The postseason flew by, as Chicago swept New York and Kansas City needed only five games to eliminate Cleveland.
 This set up a rematch of the 1964 Fall Classic, which once again ended in frustration for the Bulls and a World Championship for the Hawks, their third since 1954.